 Use the Two Sample T-test from this calculator in order to determine whether the average order value is significantly different between two competing versions.

 Not all of the products an online merchant sells are equal and certainly, not every one of them produces the same money.
 Never, ever should you forget about the profit margin.

 Checking this metric is extremely useful if you conduct tests on free delivery.
 There have been numerous examples where slashing delivery costs to zero skyrocketed the conversion rate and boosted the average order value.
 But this strategy also affects the profit margin.

 Analyze this additional metric cautiously, to be sure that this strategy earns its keep (hopefully if you have followed one of the steps from the previous list and integrated your test data with your financial systems you can calculate it without much more hassle).

 Pushing users to complete transactions with psychological tricks may sometimes backfire.
 These users may not be satisfied with their purchases and you will then have to cope with a jump in the number of returned orders.
 This will create additional costs and hamper your profits.
 Always check if the return rate hasn’t gone up.

 Before determining your next big winner in an A/B test on an e-commerce website, take note of the two steps mentioned above.
 Firstly, make sure that you are collecting the right data that you can rely on.
 Secondly, pair the conversion rate with additional metrics.
 Forgetting about these steps may lead you into proclaiming a winner, which boosts your conversion rate and sales, but leaves you with less money in your pocket.

 Do you want to come up with great testing hypotheses for your next A/B tests?
 I bet you do!
-If I bet right, you should get our Ultimate Conversion Rate Optimization Toolkit which unveils our strategies that we use with our clients to dramatically increase their conversion rates.
+If I bet right, you should get our Ultimate 115-point Ecommerce Optimization Checklist which we use with our clients to dramatically increase their conversion rates and sales.

 - 30 Jun, 2015